-Macrophages can define as the specialized immune cells that primarily recognize the foreign particles, and the cell remainings to facilitate phagocytosis.
-It differentiates from the monocytes.
-Besides phagocytosis, macrophages also play a functional role in presenting foreign particles to the T cells and also performs activation of other immune cells by releasing cytokines.
+Macrophages also play a functional role in presenting foreign particles to the T cells and thereby causing the destruction of potential pathogens.
+They activate other immune cells by releasing cytokines.

-Macrophages perform limitless functions like, production of reactive oxygen species that can kill the phagocytosed cell.
-These are breaching immune cells between innate and adaptive immune system.
+Macrophages perform limitless functions like, production of reactive oxygen species that kill the phagocytosed cell.
+They are breaching immune cells between innate and adaptive immune systems.

 Definition of Macrophage

-Macrophages can define as the large specialized cells that can phagocytose or engulf the foreign particles.
-At the time of infection, these are found in the body tissues of infected cell that recognize, engulf and releases out the accumulated waste.
-Monocytes originate from the bone marrow and enter the blood circulation, and later leaves the circulation to differentiate into macrophages in different body tissues.
-It predominantly found in the endometrial stroma and myometrial connective tissue.
+Macrophages refer to the large specialized cells that can phagocytose or engulf foreign particles.
+They are found in the body tissues of infected cells at the time of infection.
+Macrophage recognizes and engulfs the target cells or pathogens and thereby releasing the accumulated waste.
+Monocytes originate from the bone marrow and enter the blood circulation.
+Later, they leave the circulation system and differentiate into macrophages in different body tissues.
+They predominantly exist in the endometrial stroma and myometrial connective tissues.

-Monocytes derive from the stem cells of bone marrow and released into the bloodstream.
-Then, it remains in the circulatory system for almost eight hours, but then it enters into the space of body tissues to differentiate into macrophages.
+Monocytes derived from the stem cells of bone marrow enter the bloodstream.
+Then, they remain in the circulatory system for almost eight hours, but then enters the space of body tissues to differentiate into macrophages.
 Later, the macrophages undergo several changes and turn into distinct forms, where each is specialized to perform specific tasks in an immune system.

-Macrophage enters in the tissues of the target cell, where it facilitates invasion of foreign body or phagocytosis and also eliminates dead cells.
-Hence, macrophages are the group of phagocytic cells that collectively known as the mononuclear phagocyte system.
-Previously, the group of macrophages termed as a reticuloendothelial system.
+Macrophage enters the tissues of the target cell, where it facilitates invasion of foreign body or phagocytosis and eliminates dead cells.
+Hence, macrophages are the group of phagocytic cells collectively known as the mononuclear phagocyte system.
+Previously, the group of macrophages termed a reticuloendothelial system.

 Based on Location